cbhacks/CrashEdit/README.md

 The NSF file contains the actual game data for the level and is what CrashEdit is designed to read and manipulate.
 An NSF file consists of __entries__.
 Each entry has a 5-character name, and represents a game asset such as a sound effect or 3D model.
 The following entry types are recognized and supported by CrashEdit:

 * __Animation Entry:__ One animation used by a game object.
 Each frame is a full set of vertices.
-CrashEdit only supports animation from the first Crash game.
+CrashEdit currently only supports animation from the first Crash game.
 * __Model Entry:__ One model used by a game object.
 Polygon data is stored in a Model Entry, but vertex data is stored in an Animation Entry.
 * __Scenery Entry:__ One section of the 3D model for a level's scenery.
+* __SLST Entry:__ A list of values that indicate what polygons should be drawn on-screen and in what order.
+These require world indexing, which means they'll only operate along with a Zone Entry.
 * __Zone Entry:__ Describes one level "zone", including objects in that zone as well as the zone's camera configuration and collision octrees.
 * __Sound Entry:__ A sound effect.
 This entry only contains the raw sound data without any metadata such as the sample rate.
 * __Music Entry:__ A set of music tracks in SEQ format (very similar to MIDI format), and the associated VH file (wavebank header file).
 Each level zone will refer to a single music entry which will be used for playback while the camera is in that zone.
 * __Wavebank Entry:__ Part of the level's wavebank data (VB file).
 Crash music is in MIDI format, but does not use General MIDI (GM) instruments.
 Instead, a custom instrument set is used for each level theme.
 The audio data for this instrument set (wavebank) is very large, so it must be split into multiple entries (up to a maximum of 7).
 * __Speech Entry:__ Similar to the _sound entry_, but localized (supporting multiple languages).
 Long dialogue is often split up into multiple of these entries due to size constraints.

 Entries are organized into containers which are referred to as __chunks__.
-Each chunk is 64 KB in size, and so it cannot contain more than 64 KB of entry data. _(If you attempt to save an NSF file which has a chunk containing more than 64 KB of entry data, a **packing error** will occur and the save operation will fail.)_ There are different types of chunks: the _normal_ type and special audio types. _(As a general rule, you should keep audio-related entries in their proper chunk types or else the playstation will be unhappy.)_ There is also a special chunk type, __Texture Chunk__, which contains raw texture data instead of entries.
+Each chunk is exactly 64 KB in size, and so it cannot contain more than 64 KB of entry data. _(If you attempt to save an NSF file which has a chunk containing more than 64 KB of entry data, a **packing error** will occur and the save operation will fail.)_ There are different types of chunks: the _normal_ type and special audio types. _(As a general rule, you should keep audio-related entries in their proper chunk types or else the playstation will be unhappy.)_ There is also a special chunk type, __Texture Chunk__, which contains raw texture data instead of entries.

 The NSD file contains various data used to assist the game in properly accessing the NSF files.
 Included in the NSD file is a table mapping entries to chunks.
 If you add chunks, delete chunks, add entries, delete entries, move entries to other chunks, rename entries, or reorder chunks, you will need to update this table.
 CrashEdit can automatically patch this table with the _Patch NSD_ button.
-It will NOT add or remove anything from the list, however.
+It will NOT add or remove anything from the entry index list, however.
 It will also not patch prelude data.

 ## System Requirements ##
 _Aside from the obvious monitor, keyboard, and mouse.
 However, a mouse scroll wheel is not required._
-* .NET Framework 2.0 or Mono
+* .NET Framework 4.0 or Mono
 * OpenTK 1.0
 * Preferably at least 64 MB of physical memory available to the application or you may encounter thrashing while loading or saving large files